 Improves future reactions to stress

 Studies suggest that box breathing may have the ability to change someone’s future reactions to stress.
-Researchers have even suggested that “relaxation response” practices, such as meditation, deep breathing, and yoga, can alter how the body reacts to stress by changing how certain genes are switched on.

 Genes have different roles within the body.
 The study found that relaxation response practices boosted the activation of genes associated with energy and insulin, and reduced the activation of genes linked to inflammation and stress.

-“Once someone experiences the physical, psychological and emotional benefits of box breathing, they will want to do it daily.”
+“Once someone experiences the physical, psychological, and emotional benefits of box breathing, they will want to do it daily.”

-- Focus on feeling an expansion in the stomach, but without forcing the muscles to push out.
+- focus on feeling an expansion in the stomach, but without forcing the muscles to push out

-- Try to relax the muscles instead of engaging them.
+- try to relax the muscles instead of engaging them

 “I recommend to start with a minimum of 5 minutes just after waking up, or after coming home from work before walking in the door.
-It can be added to your meditation practice – do the box breathing first, and it will settle you into a deeper mental state for meditation afterward.”
+It can be added to your meditation practice.
+Do the box breathing first, and it will settle you into a deeper mental state for meditation afterward.”

 He also believes that “box breathing can be used to prepare for a stressful event, such as a speech, or to calm down during or after a stressful event.”